tobi-code/ManipulationLibrary/README.md

 How to use:
 -----------

-In order to analyse existing eSEC matrices, the "eSEC_analyser.py" module is used.
+In order to analyse existing eSEC[1] matrices, the "eSEC_analyser.py" module is used.
 In the example folder a Jupyter Notebook script is provided which shows how to:
 * import the module
-* read eSEc matricers from PDF
+* read eSEC[1] matricers from PDF
 * plot the importance of rows
-* check if any eSEC matrix is same as another one
+* check if any eSEC[1] matrix is same as another one
 * Remove combinations of relations (rows)
 * plot a dendrogram and dissimilarity matrix for all manipulations
 * plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC matrices

-The module "manipulation_analyser.py" is used to calculate e²SEC matrices using the MANIAC dataset.
+The module "manipulation_analyser.py" is used to calculate e²SEC[2] matrices using the MANIAC[3] dataset.
 An example Jupyter Notebook along with point cloud data and corresponding labels is provided in the example folder.
-From this example manipulation the e²SEC matrices are extracted and saved along with the debug images.
+From this example manipulation the e²SEC[2] matrices are extracted and saved along with the debug images.

 Depends on external libraries:
 ------------------------------